-We strongly recommend that you provide a means for the Looker Support team to access your Looker application.
+If you are hosting your own Looker deployment, we strongly recommend that you provide a means for the Looker support team to access your Looker application.
 This helps us answer questions and resolve issues as quickly as possible.
-This document describes the most common options.

 The destination will be your Looker application’s host and HTTPS port, generally 9999.
-This hostname/IP will need to be publicly routable from the internet.
+This hostname/IP needs to be publicly routable from the internet.
 See this American Registry for Internet Numbers page for more information on private addresses.

-After you have added Support Team access you’re ready to setup Looker monitoring.
+After that, you’re ready to set up Looker monitoring.